The problem

 why a shorter document isn’t what they want, they want their beneficiaries to have more information and more choices

 This CPD costs $90 and you can get the recording and the past papers using the button below.
-In keeping with previous CPDs, you will get a $50 discount code if you email a requisition from the Supreme Court in relation to an Estate matter and provide enough information for the requisition to make sense.
-Email it to janis@janisconsults.com and then I will send you the discount code and a survey for you to complete with further questions.
+In keeping with previous CPDs, you will get a $50 discount code if you email me (before purchasing the training) a requisition from the Supreme Court in relation to an Estate matter and provide enough information for the requisition to make sense.
+Email it to janis@janisconsults.com and then I will send you the discount code and possibly some follow up questions to get some context for the requisition.

 I don’t believe that the answer is to be negative with the clients.
 My example slides do not respond to the client by telling them that their family will fight, or that DIY Wills are rubbish.
 I also don’t talk about “you get what you pay for”.
 I talk about how a simple, short document will not achieve their goal.
 Their goal is to make their death as easy as possible for their family, and to make the administration of their Estate as easy as possible.
 The way to achieve that is to leave a comprehensive Estate Plan, not a two page document.